VamKon/AzureNotes/AzureDev.md

 ## Azure Logic Apps
 * `Enterprise Integration Pack` - Connect several logic apps, edit B2B workflows.
 * To secure Logic Apps with a Vnet we need to use `Integration Service Environment`.
 When a new ISE it is injected into your Azure VNet enabling direct access to private resources.
 Other benefits include - highly reliable performance, isolated private storage and predictable pricing.
+* Custom Triggers:
+  * `WebHook Trigger` - Logic App creates a custom endpoint for a web app to call to initiate the workflow
+  * `Polling Trigger` - Polls a custom web app endpoint to determine when to start the workflow

 ## API Management
 * Policies - collection of statements that are executed sequentially on the request or response of an API